ShahadAlMulhim/FaheemApp/README.md

 Faheem took two semesters of work, the first semester was for the documentation part that introuduced the problem, propsed solotuin, system analysis, and system design.
 The second semester was for the implementation part for developing the application along with the VR/AR parts.

+In this project my main role in the implementation was develop the android frontend part.
-* Note: This repository is only includes the android development part without the gaming and VR/AR coding parts.
+* **Note**: This repository is only includes the android frontend part -which is the part I worked on- without the gaming and VR/AR coding parts.
 #
 The [UI design](https://www.figma.com/file/YJr5f8Fb7Vylqpnqhd3mPu/Application-UI?node-id=0%3A1) of the project.